How to be an environmentally responsible swimmer

 One easy way to lessen damage to aquatic environments is use less sunscreen: only use it when and where you really need it.
 Use a cream instead of a wasteful spray and protect your skin in other ways: a wetsuit, wear a rash vet or long-arm swimming costume, stay in the shade, wear a hat and cover up, and avoiding the sun during the middle of the day.

 A number of other chemicals found in suncreams, swimming lubes and other cosmetics, including some plant-based oils, can also be toxic to organisms, especially crustaceans.
-For example, neem, eucalyptus and lavender oils also have applications as insect repellents or insecticides, suggesting they may also be toxic to invertebrates.
+For example, neem, eucalyptus, tea tree, lemon and lavender oils also have applications as insect repellents or insecticides, suggesting they may also be toxic to invertebrates.
 Try to avoid using any kind of body products, cosmetics and perfumes before you go swimming so they do not wash of in the water, or look for ones that will be aquatic life friendly.

 Unsafe levels of Fiprinol and imidacloprid, chemical nerve agents used in topical pet flea treatments, is being found present in rivers across the UK.
 It is highly toxic to most insects and to the fish and birds that eat them.
 These chemicals are so potent that one flea treatment of a medium-sized dog contains enough pesticide to kill 60 million bees.
 They are banned for use on farms so it is thought that these insecticides are present in the water due to pets being washed and being allowed to swim in lakes and rivers.
 If you take your dog swimming, a much safer alternative is Bravecto, an oral treatment that kills fleas and ticks and lasts for 12 weeks.